Go to Facebook to interact. Home

 Fathers shall not be put to death for their children, nor children put to death for their fathers; each is to die for his own sin.

-Although Darius grossly erred in his judgment on those innocents, he surely got it right in his words about about the true and living God.
-His edict, that went out to all the peoples of his realm, is striking.
+Darius surely got it right, however, in his words about about the true and living God.
+His edict that went out to all the peoples of his realm, is striking.
 Frankly, I would not be surprised to meet this man in Heaven one day.
 He not only believed, you see, but he demonstrated his faith in shoe leather by giving testimony to the Lord God of Daniel in writing before the whole world.

 In conclusion, let me re-emphasize that God is a very near and dear God to his people.
 He is always there for us ... to love us and to keep us.
-You and I became his children, you see, when we believed in his Son, Jesus Christ.
+You and I became his own dear children when we believed in his Son, Jesus Christ.
 As you have it in John 1:12-13,

 Yet to all who received him, to those who believed in his name, he gave the right to become children of God -- children born not of natural descent, nor of human decision or a husband's will, but born of God.